-Come browse our extensive selection of Hardwoods and softwoods with new species being added weekly.
-Exotics and domestics, If we dont have it in stock we can usually have it within 2-3 business days from our extensive network and supply chain.
+Come browse our extensive selection of hardwoods and softwoods with new species being added weekly.
+Exotics and domestics, if we don't have it in stock we can usually have it within 2-3 business days from our extensive network and supply chain.

 From a small project like building a wooden toy for your grandchild to new kitchen cabinets for your home let us help your imagination run wild!
 Bulk quantities are also available for larger scale projects, don't hesitate to contact us for more details.

 Source: Eastern USA, Lake States, New England and Central States Color: Warm brown heartwood with narrow light brown sapwood Pattern: Straight moderately open grain Characteristics: Heavy, hard, strong, stiff and high shock resistance with excellent blending qualities and above average workability Uses: Interiors, furniture, handles of tools and implements, sporting and athletic goods